holtskinner/OODesignFinalProject/README.md

 ```

 ### Swift
-Every instance of a type has an implicit property called self, which is exactly equivalent to the instance itself.
-You use the self property to refer to the current instance within its own instance methods. [^24]
+Every instance of a type has an implicit property called `self`, which is exactly equivalent to the instance itself.
+You use the `self` property to refer to the current instance within its own instance methods. [^24]

 ``` swift
 func increment() {